 Assessed Level of No Risk Low Risk Medi um Risk High

 Risk: Risk

 VRMP in place?
 Yes / No Has there been Yes / No

-an FGC?
+· an FGC?

-Has a Mapping Yes / No Is the chil d part Yes / No
+Has a Mapping Yes / No Is the child • Yes / No

-Meeting taken place? of a peer •
+Meeting taken place? of a peer of

-of childre
+of children

-identified

-being at reploitation
+being at ris

+exploitatio

-Has the child been Схрюнан JII .
+Has the child been

 discussed at MACE

 previously?

 If so, please provide a summary of previous MACE

 actions / interventions.

 What is the main

 presenting issue(s): What is happening right now

 for the child that you are

 concerned about in relation to potential exploitation?

 (e.g., If the child is going

 missing, how often, where do they go missing to if

 known, what do missing

 episodes look like?)
 Consider what the

 associated risk(s) are.

 What concern(s) are

 the presenting issue(s) causing?

 What are you worried will

 happen to the child?

 What or who are

 protective factor(s) in the child's life?

 the child's life?

-TO BE COMPLETED IN NTERNALLY ':
+TO BE COMPLETED IN

-Screened By: Date: Has the referr MACE Pa ınel
+Screened By: Date: Has the referra MACE Par nel

-been accepted Date:

-If notonnal was Yes / No )
+been accepted Yes / No Date:

-If referral not
+If referral not 169/110

+accepted, please

-accepted, please state why:
+state why:

-State willy.

-Appendix 9 Radicalisation Response Checklist
+Appendix 9: Radicalisation Response Checklist